Grieving an estranged family member

 hand delivery of Ashes

-We will tell you the date of the cremation.
-The deceased's ashes can then be returned to you at no extra cost.
+We will tell you the unattended cremation date.
+The deceased's ashes then can then be returned or scattered in our garden of remembrance.

 Hand delivery of the ashes